bitcart/bitcart-docs/deployment/hardware.md

 You may customize additional settings by `export`'ing more things.
 For example, use `BITCART_CRYPTOS` to customize the list of coins enabled.
 For the full list, see [docker deployment page](docker.md#configuration)
 {% endhint %}

 * All done!
-Enjoy your BitcartCC instance!
+Enjoy your Bitcart instance!
 If needed, check out [backups support](../guides/backups.md) on how to restore the data from your previous instance.